wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 4. Edit the file there (not in the repo directory).

-   <a name="AZ-actions"></a>

-## TRYOUT "az-vm"

    If in the secrets.sh file the TRYOUT string is edited to contain a known value for a module, that would be executed.

    To execute all modules:

    <tt>TRYOUT="az-vm"</tt>

-To execute only one or a few modules, for example:
+   Alternately, to execute only one or a few modules, for example:

    <tt>TRYOUT="az-vm"</tt>

    ... the Bash script has been programmed to create an instance using az cli commands rather than manually copied and pasted onto a <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cloud-shell/overview?view=azure-cli-latest">Azure Cloud Shell</a> instance launched on an internet browser as described (using command+shift+V) at:

    <a target="_blank" href="
    https://docs.microsoft.com/en-us/cli/azure/azure-cli-vm-tutorial?view=azure-cli-latest">